Environmental DNA (eDNA)

 The concentration of eDNA in flowing waters is also affected by how rapidly it’s carried downstream, which in turn depends on channel morphology and flow volume and velocity (Pilliod et al. 2013).
 There seems to be an emerging consensus that eDNA degrades or otherwise becomes undetectable quite rapidly (at least in flowing waters), so its detection can reasonably be inferred to reflect recent activity by the detected species near the sampling site (e.g. Spear et al. 2015; Wilcox et al. 2016).
 However, eDNA’s known sensitivity to multiple factors (including seasonal variation in a species’ activity or behaviour) means that conclusions derived for one time and place can’t necessarily be assumed to apply to other habitats or seasons (Shaw et al. 2016), with significant day-to-day variation in eDNA concentration sometimes occurring even at a given site (Tillotson et al. 2018).

-Based on field work conducted along small streams near Melbourne, Lugg et al. (2017) concluded that a 95% platypus eDNA detection probability can be achieved by analysing two water samples (with two replicates tested per sample) using qPCR methodology.
-The sensitivity of eDNA as a detection method for platypus was also estimated to be roughly 2-4 times better than when fyke nets were used for the same purpose.
+Based on field work conducted along small streams near Melbourne, Lugg et al. (2017) concluded that the sensitivity of eDNA as a detection method for platypus (using qPCR methodology) was roughly 2-4 times better than when fyke nets were used for the same purpose.
 However, this finding is at best a starting point for comparing the relative sensitivity of the two methods, given that the frequency of platypus captures in nets can vary by a factor of 4 times or more depending on how the nets are set.

 By the same token, more research is needed to develop guidelines to optimise detection of platypus eDNA across the full range of habitats and flow regimes associated with these animals, particularly at sites where they occur in low numbers.
 Meanwhile, as a useful rule, the best time of year to sample platypus eDNA (especially to minimise the risk of false negative outcomes) is likely to be when animals are most active and mobile, e.g. late winter to mid-spring in Victoria (Serena and Williams 2012).